Average Salary: $225,540

-Immunologists can work in a variety of fields, and they go by a number of different titles.
-Despite all the titles, there are pretty much only two roads you can take, which will make all the difference.
+Immunologists can work in a variety of fields and, depending on their specialty, can go by a number of different titles.
+Despite all the titles, there are pretty much only two roads you can take in this career.

-Your other option is to become a practicing physician, which means you'll need your MD.
+One option is to become a practicing physician, which means you'll need your M.D.
 Working as a pediatrician, general practitioner, or allergist is going to have you raking in somewhere between $160,000 and $220,000 per year (source).

 The research role is clearly the slower path to the upper echelons of salaries, but after a few years, who knows?
 You might snag a gig with a private company that makes vaccines.
 If that happens, you can triple your salary overnight.
-Say goodbye to college loans and car payments, y’all!
+Say goodbye to college loans and car payments.